 It should be noted, off-roading is illegal in Iceland as it damages the natural habit so unless you plan on heading up to the Northern Highlands to drive on the F Roads or highland tracks, you may be fine (as we were) choosing a smaller economical car.
 All cars will have appropriate snow tyres if you are visiting in the winter months.

 Driving in Iceland is done on the right-hand side of the road, not the left like the U.K. I wish we drove on the right in the U.K. as this would make driving abroad so much easier!
 However, don’t let the difference of the side of the road to drive put you off.
 In the milder months, Southern Iceland is actually a great place to drive on the other side for the first time, especially along the roads around the Golden Circle route.
-The road surfaces are properly paved (no potholes..hurrah), have wide lanes and the speed limits are lower in Iceland so you don’t feel like you have to rush.
+We found the road surfaces properly paved when we visited Iceland in September (no potholes..hurrah), with wide lanes and the speed limits are lower in Iceland so you don’t feel like you have to rush.
 Some of the roads even have special geothermal pipes to melt away any snow and ice.
 Another thing I wouldn’t mind in the UK!

 In the winter months, the roads can be hazardous to say the least!
 I don’t like driving in the snow in the U.K. let alone in a hire car abroad!
 However, there is the option to get studded tires for your car hire to better grip the road and stop the car from spinning on the ice.

-It should be noted that Iceland has a zero tolerance to alcohol when driving in Iceland so you may want to pick your free drink wisely when you visit The Blue Lagoon!
+It should be noted that Iceland has a zero-tolerance alcohol policy, so if you are driving in Iceland you may want to pick your free drink wisely when you visit The Blue Lagoon!
 Finding somewhere to go to the toilet during your road trip can also prove somewhat problematic and you may find that independent petrol stations charge you for the privilege.
 Though, if you come out looking like Blake Lively or Ryan Reynolds who can resist…

 Car headlights should be on whenever you are driving in Iceland, regardless of the time of day or the time of year.
 In my previous post, 11 Things to Know Before Visiting Iceland, I recounted an amusing moment when Adam and I ventured back to the car to put the heating on whilst waiting for the Northern Lights to appear.
 Unbeknown to us, turning the key to put the engine on automatically turns the headlights on as it is not permitted to drive without headlights in Iceland.
 As you can imagine this little stunt made us very unpopular with those waiting in the darkness for the Northern Lights to appear…Thankfully, it was September and not the winter months as we would have wanted the heating on even more!